amritdeep/ISBN_Validator/README.md

 The formula for verifying an ISBN number can be found on: [ISBN-10 check digits on Wikipedia](https://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digits)

 In summary, you multiply the first digit by 10, the second by 9, the third by 8, etc for all 10 digits in the sequence, then divide by 11.
 If there is a remainder, it is an invalid number.
 One gotcha is the final digit can in fact be a character, "X" which represents the number 10.

+## To run it

+Clone the project in Local machine

+git clone git@github.com:amritdeep/ISBN_Validator.git

+Go to the project path

+cd ../ISBN_Validator

+Run isbnvalidator with isbn number (0-306-40615-2) as

+ruby validator.rb 0-306-40615-2

+0-306-40615-2 is isbn number